nspcc-dev/neo-go/docs/notifications.md

 ### `transaction_executed` notification

-Contains the same result as from `getapplicationlog` method in the first parameter and no other parameters.
-One difference from `getapplicationlog` is that it always contains zero in the `contract` field.
+It contains the same result as from `getapplicationlog` method in the first parameter and no other parameters.
+The only difference from `getapplicationlog` is that it always contains zero in the `contract` field.

 Example: